longview/chrony_influx2/README.md

 Tested on Raspbian, RHEL 9.0/9.1, and Centos Stream 9.

 The suggested service control script has a 60 second delay on startup; this is done since chrony's output immediately on startup tends to have large spikes due to e.g. RTC offsets.
 The delay allows this to settle before logging starts.
+It's also useful in cases where influxdb is running on the same computer, since influxdb will normally take longer to start up than this script.

 ## Making chrony auto-restart
 chrony is pretty reliable, but I have observed failures.
 At least one failure was caused by gpsd becoming unstable for some reason.